xiaodoudou/PlexIPTV/README.md

-  "serverName": "PlexIPTV", // Name of the server "tunerCount": 1, // How many simultaneous feed your IPTV provider support "removeIfNotFoundOnFilter": true, // Will remove channel from playlist that aren't present on the filter list "filter": [ // Filter list
+  "serverName": "PlexIPTV", // Name of the server "tunerCount": 1, // How many simultaneous feed your IPTV provider support "removeIfNotFoundOnFilter": true, // Will remove channel from playlist that aren't present on the filter list "doNotPullRemotePlaylist": false, // Will not pul online playlist "filter": [ // Filter list
     {
       "name": ">>> US News", // Regex of the name to match on the playlist